restqa/documentation/docs/api/api-references.md

           onlyFailed: false
 ```

-> This method is just printing the output.
+> This method is printing the output.
 It will not override your current configuration file.

 ### `Generate(cmd)`

-Generate a scenario from a curl command, the process will use the parameter from the curl command to call your server then catch the response and generate a valid RestQA Test Scenario (Gherkin format)
+To generate a scenario from a curl command, the process will use the parameter from the curl command to call your server then catch the response and generate a valid RestQA Test Scenario (Gherkin format)

 * `cmd` (string) : The curl command of your request (example: curl https://jsonplaceholder.typicode.com/todos/1)